theAbdoSabbagh/UnlimitedGPT/docs/README.md

     "Hey ChatGPT!",
-    input_mode="INSANT", # Can be INSTANT or SLOW input_delay=0.1, # Only used when input_mode is set to SLOW continue_generating=True # If set to True, it will continue generating the response if the button was presented ) print(message.response, message.conversation_id)
+    input_mode="INSANT", # Can be INSTANT or SLOW input_delay=0.1, # Only used when input_mode is set to SLOW )
+print(message.response, message.conversation_id)
 ```